Sian Bonnell l Ten Seconds

 “I see my camera as my partner in crime – my provocateur; it dares me to do things.
 In this way it becomes a magical agent.
 Point a camera at any child, they will play up, show off, pull faces and adults will pose.
 All of this is performance, the camera demands it – and we are complicit.

 In March this year, I was given a two-day residency to make some pictures in the gallery space at Photofusion.
 Previously, the last work I had made on a different residency in Rome in 2017, was a set of experimental works opting to work only with what was ‘at hand’.
 Using the mops and brooms lying around the place and cardboard boxes rescued from the rubbish, objects that were worth nothing in themselves.
 I found I had been testing the Serious Play of John Cage – both in work and method, particularly in the towel and sheet throwing piece which was a direct link to Marcel Duchamp’s Dada artwork 3 Standard Stoppages that he made in 1913.

 This time, the main driver for my Photofusion work was the ten-second timer that I set to make these pictures, each performance lasting for as long as the camera shutter remained open.
 I made impromptu sculptures out of the strange and assorted objects and equipment left lying around in the gallery corridors behind the scenes while the gallery space was changing prior to the next show.
 I became intrigued with this idea of time, speed, and balance – quite literally catching moments.
 What interested me most, were the instants and movements a little bit off or a little bit out, implying impending disaster or complete failure, fractions of seconds before occurring.” – Sian Bonnell.

-You can visit Ten Seconds from 6th May – 10th June 2022 at Photofusion Gallery.
+Ten Seconds from 6th May – 10th June 2022 at Photofusion Gallery.

 Sian Bonnell Masterclass – Working With What’s There, 21st & 22nd May